Avoid having to check back. Subscribe to Health Care Policy and Marketplace Review and receive an email each time we post.

 Let’s take them one at a time:

-• Affordability – Like Clinton, affordability is more about shifting the cost of insurance to the government then it is making a more efficient U.S. health care system.
+• Affordability – Affordability is more about shifting the cost of insurance to the government then it is making a more efficient U.S. health care system.
 Health insurance is more affordable for people because he spends many billions of dollars subsidizing access for everyone.

-• Portable Health Coverage For All: While Obama does not have an individual mandate to purchase health insurance; it is likely that he would cover as many people as would Clinton because he argues he makes coverage affordable for about as many as Clinton claims to.
+• Portable Health Coverage For All: While Obama does not have an individual mandate to purchase health insurance; it is likely that he would cover most of those who are uninsured today because of his generous subsidies for low-income Americans.
 Compared to McCain, he puts far more emphasis on getting people covered upfront.

 Obama would be successful in getting most of the uninsured covered and securing coverage for those that now have it.
 But when it comes to crafting a system that will not continue to outstrip the rest of the economy in what it costs, I see no evidence that he has tackled the drivers in health care costs—in fact he has likely poured some highly inflationary “gas on the fire” by adding tens of billions more to the system with no effective cost containment features to offset the new inflationary pressures.